pkgw/casa6/readme.md

 Run as root or as a used with sudo rights the following commands:

 ```
-    # Make sure that the needed repos are there
+    # Make sure that the additional repos needed are there
     $ dnf -y install epel-release
     $ dnf install -y dnf-plugins-core
     $ dnf config-manager --set-enabled powertools